List of Migratory Bird Sanctuaries of Canada

 Migratory Bird Sanctuaries are created in Canada under the Migratory Birds Convention Act, 1994.
-They are administered by the Canadian Wildlife Service.
-The first sanctuary in North America, Last Mountain Lake Bird Sanctuary, was created by federal order-in-council in 1887.
+They are administered by the Canadian Wildlife Service of Environment and Climate Change Canada.
+As of July 2025 there are ninety-two Migratory Bird Sanctuaries in Canada and the first sanctuary in North America, Last Mountain Lake Bird Sanctuary, was created by federal order-in-council in 1887.